The Company has adopted the Quoted Companies Alliance (QCA) Corporate Governance Code, for more details click here.

 The Board is responsible for maintaining a strong system of internal control to safeguard shareholders’ investments and the Group’s assets and for reviewing its effectiveness.
 The system of internal financial control is designed to provide reasonable, but not absolute, assurance against material misstatement or loss.

-The Audit and Risk Committee comprises Robert Wooldridge and Bernard Aylward and is chaired by Robert Wooldridge.
+The Audit and Risk Committee comprises Robert Wooldridge and Qingtao Zeng and is chaired by Robert Wooldridge.
 It meets at least twice a year to consider the integrity of the financial statements of the Group, including its annual and interim accounts, the effectiveness of the Group’s internal controls and risk management systems, auditor reports, and terms of appointment and remuneration for the auditors.

 The Remuneration Committee performs both remuneration and nomination functions and comprises Robert Wooldridge and Luke Bryan and is chaired by Robert Wooldridge.
 It meets as and when required.
 The purpose of the remuneration function is to ensure that the executive directors are fairly rewarded for their individual contributions to the overall performance of the Group, to determine all elements of the remuneration of the executive directors and to demonstrate to the Group’s shareholders that the remuneration of the executive directors is set by a Board committee whose members have no personal interest in the outcome of the committee’s decision and who will have appropriate regard to the interests of the shareholders.